imatge-upc/skiprnn-2017-telecombcn/README.md

 ## Code

 ### Dependencies
-This project was developed with Python 3.6.0 and TensorFlow 1.0.0.
+This code was developed with Python 3.6.0 and TensorFlow 1.3.1.
+An older version of the code for TensorFlow 1.0.0 is available under the tags menu.
 To download and install TensorFlow, please follow the [official guide](https://www.tensorflow.org/get_started/os_setup).

 ### Using the models
 The models are ready to be used with TensorFlow's `tf.nn.dynamic_rnn` and can be found under `src/rnn_cells/skip_rnn_cells.py`.
 We provide four different RNN cells: